awsdocs/aws-lambda-developer-guide/doc_source/configuration-concurrency.md

 # Managing concurrency for a Lambda function<a name="configuration-concurrency"></a>

 Concurrency is the number of requests that your function is serving at any given time\.
 When your function is invoked, Lambda allocates an instance of it to process the event\.
 When the function code finishes running, it can handle another request\.
 If the function is invoked again while a request is still being processed, another instance is allocated, which increases the function's concurrency\.
 Concurrency is subject to a Regional [quota](gettingstarted-limits.md) that is shared by all functions in a Region\.

+There are two types of concurrency available:
++ Reserved concurrency – Reserved concurrency creates a pool of requests that can only be used by its function, and also prevents its function from using unreserved concurrency\.
++ Provisioned concurrency – Provisioned concurrency initializes a requested number of execution environments so that they are prepared to respond to your function's invocations\.

+This topic details how to manage and configure reserved and provisioned concurrency\.
+To learn about how concurrency interacts with scaling, [see AWS Lambda function scaling](https://docs.aws.amazon.com/lambda/latest/dg/invocation-scaling.html)\.

-To ensure that a function can always reach a certain level of concurrency, you can configure the function with [reserved concurrency](#configuration-concurrency-reserved)\.
+To ensure that a function can always reach a certain level of concurrency, configure the function with [reserved concurrency](#configuration-concurrency-reserved)\.
 When a function has reserved concurrency, no other function can use that concurrency\.
 Reserved concurrency also limits the maximum concurrency for the function, and applies to the function as a whole, including versions and aliases\.

 When Lambda allocates an instance of your function, the [runtime](lambda-runtimes.md) loads your function's code and runs initialization code that you define outside of the handler\.
 If your code and dependencies are large, or you create SDK clients during initialization, this process can take some time\.
 As your function [scales up](invocation-scaling.md), this causes the portion of requests that are served by new instances to have higher latency than the rest\.